luminositylabs/luminositylabs-bento/luminositylabs-notes.md

 ## Building the boxes with packer

-These notes were last updated to reflect building on macOS Sonoma v14.5, packer v1.11.1, parallels v19.4.1, and virtualbox v7.0.18 (2024-07-09).
+These notes were last updated to reflect building on macOS Sonoma v14.6.1, packer v1.11.2, parallels v19.4.1, and virtualbox v7.0.20 (2024-08-30).

 ### Current known issues

-- [2024-07-09] MacOS v14.5 / VirtualBox v7.0.18 / AlmaLinux & RockyLinux 8.10 amd64
+- [2024-08-30] MacOS v14.6.1 / VirtualBox v7.0.20 / AlmaLinux & RockyLinux

-The AlmaLinux8 and RockyLinux8 boxes build successfully for VirtualBox amd64 platform, but deploying the box with vagrant has problems with the VirtualBox Guest Additions.
-Getting the additions work involves installing RPMs after initial creation of the VM by vagrant and then reloading the VM.
+The AlmaLinux and RockyLinux boxes build successfully for VirtualBox amd64 platform, but deploying the box with vagrant has problems with the VirtualBox Guest Additions.
+Getting the additions to work involves installing RPMs after initial creation of the VM by vagrant and then reloading the VM.
 ```
 vagrant up --provider virtualbox
 vagrant ssh